dongyifan199/Opacity-on-TLPN/README.md

 In the paper, we define three operations about multi-valued decision diagrams (MDDs) and matrix diagrams: union of two MDDs, union of two matrix diagrams, and relational product of an MDD and a matrix diagram (Please see Definitions 8, 9, and 10 of the paper).

-We provide a text file "Interpretation of the operations about MDDs and matrix diagrams.pdf" to detail those three definitions through examples.
+We provide a text file "Operations of MDDs and matrix diagrams.pdf" to detail those three definitions through examples.